LEADS: Inspiring the Next Generation of GFWC Leaders

 “It’s a way to help your club, but it’s also a way to help yourself,” said Michele Hartlove, a 2013 LEADS graduate from the GFWC District of Columbia Woman’s Club.
 “What you learn can be used to help better your club, but also to better yourself.”

 The seminar also gives participants a chance to form friendships and connect, which is especially important for those who may have never attended a GFWC Annual Convention.
-Emily White, a 2011 LEADS graduate from North Dakota, is still friends with everyone who sat at her table during the seminar.
+Emily White, a 2011 LEADS graduate from South Dakota, is still friends with everyone who sat at her table during the seminar.

 “It’s great that everybody goes through LEADS as a group in the same room,” she said.
 “I think the bonding that is offered at LEADS is part of the goal.”